 - Object to or Limit or Restrict Use of Data: You can ask us to stop using all or some of your personal data (e.g. if we have no legal right to keep using it) or to limit our use of it (e.g. if your personal data is inaccurate or unlawfully held).

 - Right to Access and/or Take Your Data: You can ask us for a copy of your personal data and can ask for a copy of personal data you provided in machine readable form.

-You may contact us using the contact form on our Home Page and we will consider your request in accordance with applicable laws.
+You may contact us using the Contact Us button on our Home Page or sending email to [email protected] and we will consider your request in accordance with applicable laws.

 4.3 Account Closure

 If you choose to close your Vibl account, your personal data will generally stop being visible to others on our Services within 24 hours.
 We generally delete closed account information within 30 days of account closure, except as noted below.